 Less number of lifeboats:

-The initial the public inquiries had concluded that a number of lifeboats abroad the Titanic were not enough to meet the requirements during accidents.
-According to reports, there was less number of lifeboats that could only accommodate 1,200 people when the ship had over 2000 passengers and crew members abroad.
+The initial public inquiries had concluded that a number of lifeboats abroad on the Titanic were not enough to meet the requirements during accidents.
+According to reports, there were fewer lifeboats that could only accommodate 1,200 people when the ship had over 2000 passengers and crew members abroad.
 Also, the investigators found that the lifeboats were used improperly- not adequately filled and crewed- after the ship collided with an iceberg.

 A wrong turn to avoid the iceberg?: